richardadonnell/Upwork-Job-Scraper/README.md

 Click "Save Frequency" to apply the changes.

+### Feed Sources

+Choose between:
+1. Most Recent Jobs
+2. Custom Search URL

+For Custom Search URL:
+1. Select "Custom Search URL" option.
+2. Enter the Upwork search URL in the provided field.
+3. Click "Save Feed Sources" to apply the changes.

 ### Notifications

 Toggle the switch to enable or disable browser push notifications for new jobs.

 ## Development

-The extension is built using HTML, CSS, and JavaScript.
-Key files include:

-- `manifest.json`: Chrome extension configuration
+The extension consists of the following main components:

+1. `manifest.json`: Defines the extension's permissions and structure.
-- `background.js`: Background script for job scraping and webhook sending
+2. `background.js`: Handles background processes, job scraping, and webhook communication.
-- `settings.html` and `settings.js`: User interface for configuration
+3. `settings.html` and `settings.js`: Manage the user interface and settings.
-- `icon48.png` and `icon128.png`: Extension icons

 To modify the extension: